 To satisfy an increasing number of required transmission plan studies, the ISO is exploring an innovative use of cloud computing to enhance the ISO’s ability, speed, and costs of using more detailed and sophisticated system models and scenarios.
 The initiative—the first of its kind for large-scale power system simulation studies in the industry—is already yielding successful early results.
 In addition, various projects to create new systems and tools for greater operational and planning efficiencies and performance are also underway.
 The ISO remains a leader in the application of phasor measurement units, which include projects related to voltage stability, control room visualization, and power system modeling.

 Where appropriate and cost-effective, the application of power electronics to the power system through high-voltage direct-current and flexible alternating-current transmission system technologies can address performance concerns on the transmission system.
 HVDC and FACTS use a combination of solid-state switches and computerized automation that enables nearly instantaneous customized control of real or reactive power flows—far faster than traditional electromechanical switches.
-As part of its planning process, the ISO has reaffirmed the need for specific FACTS devices, several of which are old. shows retired, refurbished, and planned HVDC and FACTS devices in New England.
+As part of its planning process, the ISO has reaffirmed the need for specific FACTS devices, several of which are old.
+Figure 11-1 shows retired, refurbished, and planned HVDC and FACTS devices in New England.